 Zone picking.
 Each picker gets a designated warehouse zone, and the items in those zones are added to an order as they pass through each.

 Wave picking.
 All zones are picked simultaneously and brought to a single spot for consolidation.

-If an item is out of stock, your OMS can communicate with your suppliers and suppliers to send a replenished supply to the warehouse in advance.
-Creating a reorder point keeps your stock consistently stocked.
-It’ll automatically place a new purchase order when it hits the low threshold while also alerting warehouse managers of the possible delay in fulfilment.
+If an item is out of stock, your OMS can communicate with your vendors and suppliers to send a replenished supply to the warehouse in advance.
+Creating a reorder point keeps your inventory consistently stocked.
+It’ll automatically place a new purchase order when it hits the low threshold while also alerting warehouse managers of the possible delay in fulfillment.